calmjs/calmjs/src/calmjs/README.rst

     Root registry class.
 Inherits from base.
 Should not inherit from anything else.

+command
+    Provides the primitives for distutils/setuptools integration.
+It should not inherit from anything but rather the downstream users should compose the instances with whatever it needs, with data provided by the registry.

 indexer
     Contains a microregistry and a number of functions for generation of mappings of files within modules in Python packages for the